 In regards to federal aid eligibility as determined by information provided on the FAFSA, there are two terms per academic year for the MFA Program for Writers.

-Fall term being the period of July 1 – December 31; named July semester to the MFA Program
+Fall term is the period of July 1 – December 31; named July semester to the MFA Program

 Application Deadline: March 1, 2020

-Spring term being the period of January 1 – June 30; named January semester to the MFA Program
+Spring term is the period of January 1 – June 30; named January semester to the MFA Program

 Application Deadline: September 1, 2020